Old Fashioned Peanut Butter Cookies

 The key is shortening and butter.
 They bake up perfectly, no need for that classic criss-cross pattern using fork tines to flatten.
 Also, no chilling is required.

-- Shortening – Shortening tends to gives cookies tenderness and a little more height.
+• Shortening – Shortening tends to give cookies tenderness and a little more height.

-- Dark brown sugar – I rarely buy light brown sugar, so most all of my recipes call for dark brown sugar.
+• Granulated Sugar and Dark Brown Sugar – I rarely buy light brown sugar, so most of my recipes call for dark brown sugar.
 I just love the deeper molasses flavor.

 How to Make Old-Fashioned Peanut Butter Cookies